top of page

 It combines education, psychology, and content creation, and is mostly found in corporate L&D (learning & development) departments, higher education, nonprofits, government, and edtech companies.

-You have the ID skills and knowledge.
 You know what to expect on the job.

 So, how do you get hired?